 How to Make a Trading Plan: Tying it Together

-Your trading plan is complete, now it is time to practice implementing.
+Your basic trading plan is complete.
+Now it is time to practice implementing.
 To pull all together means you will likely need to a do some experimenting and research before you can even a compile a plan.
-Once the plan is complete, test the plan for profitability in a demo account, before trading real capital (see 5 Step Plan for Forex Trading Success–applies to all markets, not just forex).
+Once the plan is complete, test the plan for profitability in a demo account, before trading real capital.
 Let’s look at a trade example you may come across as you begin testing your trading plan.

 You have chosen the stock market and can risk a maximum of $250 per trade based on your $25,000 in capital (adjust accordingly).
 You see a trade setup that aligns with your entry rules in stock ZZXX which trades at $20.00.
 The charts, your analysis and your exit rules determine that you should place a stop loss at $19.50, thus exposing you to a potential $0.50 downside move in the stock.
 At this point you may also want to look at what your potential profit is, to make sure the potential profit even warrants the trade.
 Say you determine a reasonable profit target is $21.
 If the target is reached you’ll make $1 per share, and only risked $0.50 to get it.
 Your reward is 2x your risk, so the trade is a go.

-From this you can then determine how many shares to buy (your position size) so your risk remains below $250.
-By purchasing 500 shares, if your stop is hit, you will lose $250 plus commissions and fees (if applicable).
-Therefore, if commissions/fees are a factor it’s best to round down the amount purchased.
-In this case, you purchase 400 shares at $20 ($8000 cost) and place a stop loss at $19.50 exposing you to $200 (which is 400 shares x $0.50) in risk plus commissions.
-Your profit target, if you choose to use one, is also placed at this time.
+From this, you can then determine how many shares to buy (your position size) so your risk remains below $250.
+By purchasing 500 shares, if your stop loss is hit, you will lose $250 plus commissions and fees (if applicable).
+If commissions/fees are a factor reduce your position size slightly.

 The trade is then managed by monitoring the exit rules.
 If an exit rule is triggered, exit in the way outlined in your plan.
 If other trades come along they may or may not be entered based on the provisions provided in the trading plan.